ethereum/consensus-specs/specs/phase1/data-availability-sampling.md

 ```

 Note that the hash-tree-root of the `ShardBlob` does not match the `ShardHeader`,
-since the blob deals with full data, whereas the header includes the Kate commitment instead.
+since the blob deals with full data, whereas the header includes the KZG commitment instead.

 ### SignedShardBlob